tfulanchan/academy/docs/credit/CredtAdvisor-6-43.md

 ### 1.8.1 Rules for Disclosing the Prices of Financing and Saving Products:

-The purpose of these rules is to provide transparency to the capital market in terms of APR/AER of various products banks have on offer for retail, micro and small enterprises and finance companies have on offer for retail customers as defined by SAMA.
-It will further allow retail, micro and small enterprises to compare APR/AER between different financing and saving products offered by banks and finance companies.
+The purpose of these rules is to provide transparency to the capital market in terms of Annual Percentage Rate/AER of various products banks have on offer for retail, micro and small enterprises and finance companies have on offer for retail customers as defined by SAMA.
+It will further allow retail, micro and small enterprises to compare Annual Percentage Rate/AER between different financing and saving products offered by banks and finance companies.

 Definitions